huangli712/Flink/docs/src/guide/m_sparse.md

 ## Introduction

 In this module, we implement some basic sparse matrix algebra.
-Now it supports double precision real and complex numbers.
+Now it supports both double precision real and complex numbers.
+The internal format of sparse matrix used in this module is CSR (compressed sparse row) format.

 ## Type